vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

   templateable={false}
   type={"string"}
   unit={null}
+  warnings={["AWS hosted Elasticsearch is unable to use compression"]}
   >

 ### compression

 The compression mechanism to use.
-Note that AWS hosted Elasticsearch is unable to use compression.